UJDuran/milestoneOne_T6/Specification.md

 Users click on option "Cancel"

 ##### Alternate Sequences
-1)	Users change their mind, or they click on delete an account by mistake
+1)	Users change their mind, or they click on delete an account by mistake.
-a)	System prompts the user to confirm
+ 	*System prompts the user to confirm.
-b)	User click cancel (No)
+ 	*User click cancel (No).

 ##### Alternate Postconditions
 Users still have an account to log in.